hpgavin/HPGdaac/README.md

  * The 'V/Unit' column indicates the 'physical unit'
  * The 'DeClip' column indicates how the scaling operation will deal with clipped data
  * The 'Detrend' column indicates how the scaling operation will deal with biased or trending data
- * The 'Smooth' column indicates how much the scaling operation will smooth the data
+ * The 'Smooth' column indicates how much the scaling operation will smooth the digitized data

 ```
 A template sensor configuration file for HPGdaac